TheHumblePotato/Partial-Insanity/need2code.md

 ## BUGS
 1. in image rooms, the image doesnt take the full page
 2. in image rooms, puzzles can clip out of view
+3. in the admin panel, the leaderboard doesn't load

 ## Visual
 1. locks don't looks good